 - The “hospital manager” where the arrangements are carried out mainly in an NHS hospital;

 - A local authority in all other cases, where care is arranged by the local authority, where care is provided to people paying for their own care (self-funders) and where the arrangements are carried out mainly in an independent hospital.
-This last provision was introduced by way of Government amendment to the Bill, and – it should be noted – places the onus on the local authority for the place where the hospital is located (rather than, as under DoLS, the local authority for the area where the person is ordinarily resident).
+This last provision was introduced by way of Government amendment to the Bill.
+It should be noted that in relation to independent hospitals, unless the person is already having care needs met by a local authority (which would remain the responsible body), the responsible body will in other cases be the local authority for the place where the hospital is located (rather than, as under DoLS, the local authority for the area where the person is ordinarily resident). an independent hospital, for these purposes, includes not only independent psychiatric hospitals, but also independent physical health hospitals and (as they are charitable) most hospices.

 - the person who is the subject of the arrangements lacks the capacity to consent to the arrangements;